Leonardo1133/Leonardo1133/README.md

 ## hello 👋, i'm Leo 💻
 I'm from Argentina and I'm a Machine Learning Engineer.
 Currently working as an ML Engineer using MLOps and practical Cloud AWS technologies.

-I am a curious person in general.
+I'm a curious person in general.
 Besides programming, I like Electronics, Physics (Quantum Mechanics), Mathematics and Psychology.
 I also like to do physical activity, trekking and bicyclist bike.

 I take time every day (outside normal business hours) to create things that excite me.
 I am currently doing a project where I combine two of my passions: MLOps with an ML model applied to Physical Activity, using data from my Garmin sports bracelet (Here is the reference to the repository under construction: [Garmin_MLOps](https://github.com/Leonardo1133/Garmin_MLOps)).